KIT-IAI/eSAX/README.md

 Since this Python implementation of eSAX is based on the original R implemention of eSAX, we want to enable an easy comparison of both that can be used to verify that both implementations work equally.
 For this purpose, we list aspects in the following that are required to consider when comparing both implementations.
 * The R implementation was designed for analysing multiple time series in one run.
 When comparing both implementations, the loop in the R implementation that loads multiple time series has to be removed.
 * In the R implementation, the algorithm can be executed step-by-step.
 For comparing the interim results between Python and R, the debugger function of the IDE is helpful.
 * The R implementation cannot handle subsequences with different lengths.
-Therefore, the R implementation extends the shorter sequence to the length of the longer sequence by repeating the shorter sequence in order to calculates the Euclidean distance between two sequences of different lengths.
+In case of subsequences with different lengths, the R implementation thus extends the shorter sequence to the length of the longer sequence by repeating the shorter sequence in order to calculates the Euclidean distance between two sequences of different lengths.
-* The calculate_ecdf() method in get_motif.py is equal to stats::ecdf in R. The ecdf() function in statsmodels.distributions.empirical_distribution.ECDF does not calculate the same ecdf like stats::ecdf
+* The calculate_ecdf() method in get_motifs.py is equal to stats::ecdf in R. The ecdf() function in statsmodels.distributions.empirical_distribution.ECDF does not calculate the same ecdf like stats::ecdf
 * In the Python implmentation, the subsequence and the motif plots are plotted with a function from the package plotnine.
-This way, the plots implemented in R can be used in Python, so the plots look the same.
+This way, the plots implemented in R can be used in Python and the plots look the same.

 <h2>License</h2>